Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 319.
 (3)

 THE PSYCHOLOGY OF LAW.
 This course deals with the relationship between psychology and the legal process.
 Psychological abnormality and the criminal and civil law; the psychology of jury selection and deliberation; the validity of eyewitness testimony; the nature and treatment of criminal offenders; and the psychology of lawyering, negotiation, and conflict-resolution are among its concerns.
 Some attention is given to the psychological assumptions that underlie the common law and to the empirical investigation of their validity.
-Prerequisite: Psychology 101 or 102.
-Offered: as staffing permits.
+Prerequisite: Psychology 101.
+Offered: fall semester of alternate years.

 PSYCHOLOGY 320.
 (3)

 PSYCHOTHERAPY.
 A study of clinical methods, treatment approaches, and problems; the clinician and research.
 Prerequisites: Psychology 204 or 304.
-Offered: alternate years.
+Offered: spring semester of alternate years.

 PSYCHOLOGY 351.
 (1)